yangshun/tech-interview-handbook/apps/website/contents/mock-interviews.md

 **Disclaimer: This section was added by the Codemia team**

 Codemia harnesses the power of advanced AI technology to evaluate and score your solutions instantly, enabling iterative practice and rapid skill refinement.
 But Codemia isn't just about practicing in isolation; it's a thriving community where members collaborate, share insights, and provide valuable feedback to one another, fostering a collaborative learning environment unlike any other.
 With a practice environment reminiscent of the familiar setup of LeetCode for algorithm challenges, Codemia offers a realistic simulation of interview scenarios, ensuring you're fully prepared to tackle any system design question with confidence.

+## MockIF

+[MockIF](https://mockif.com) is an AI-powered mock interview platform that personalizes your practice based on your resume and target job description.
+Unlike platforms that use generic questions, MockIF analyzes your background and generates relevant interview questions tailored to your experience and the specific role you're applying for.

+**Key features:**

+- **Resume-based personalization**: Upload your resume and job description to receive questions that reflect what you'd actually face in an interview for that role
+- **AI interviewer with follow-ups**: The AI adapts in real-time, asking follow-up questions based on your responses just like a real interviewer would
+- **Instant feedback**: Get immediate analysis on your answer structure, content quality, and areas for improvement
+- **STAR method support**: Built-in framework guidance for behavioral questions
+- **Free tier available**: Practice common interview questions at no cost

+MockIF is particularly useful for candidates who want realistic, conversational interview practice available 24/7, without the scheduling constraints of peer matching or the cost of professional coaches.